 Strategic flood risk assessment (September 2010)

-A Level 1 Strategic Flood Risk Assessment of the district has been completed on behalf of South Cambridgeshire District Council and Cambridge City Council by consultants, and endorsed by the Environment Agency.
+A Level 1 Strategic Flood Risk Assessment of the district has been completed on behalf of us and Cambridge City Council by consultants, and endorsed by the Environment Agency.
 The study assesses the flood risk from all types of flooding in the district, taking into account the existing climate and predicted changes in the climate.

 The Level 1 Strategic Flood Risk Assessment (SFRA) has been carried out in line with national planning policy - Planning Policy Statement 25: Development and Flood Risk (PPS25).

 The study will be used as background information when preparing and reviewing the Local Development Framework.
 It provides guidance to the council on applying the sequential and exception test required by PPS25.
 These tests seek firstly to guide new development to the area of the lowest flood risk and secondly, if development has to go in areas of higher flood risk, to manage that risk.

 The SFRA also provides information for developers, including the requirements for site specific Flood Risk Assessments (FRA) and guidance on the design of sustainable drainage systems (SuDs).